 The final decision for inclusion is made after consultation of the case by the 3 Dutch transplant centers (similar to hilar cholangiocarcinoma protocol).
-They will discuss the case in a local validation committee, including HPB surgeon experienced in liver resection for CLM, a medical oncologist, a radiologist, a hepatologist, and a liver transplant surgeon: This committee needs to confirm the technical unresectability of metastases and to validate the indication of LTx in view of the oncological history of the patient preferably within one week if work-up is complete.
+They will discuss the case in a local validation committee, including HPB surgeon experienced in liver resection for CLM, a medical oncologist, a radiologist, a hepatologist, and a liver transplant surgeon: This committee needs to validate the indication of LTx in view of the oncological history of the patient preferably within one week if work-up is complete.